What caused Holden to fail after 164 years of legendary car creations?

-At their peak, nearly 1 out of every 3 cars on Australian roads were built by holden.
-Cars like the Commodore, Morano and Torana were built down under in droves.
+At their peak, nearly 1 out of every 3 cars on Australian roads were built by Holden.
+Cars like the Commodore, Monaro, and Torana were built down under in droves.

 But for the first 50 years of J.A.
-Holden & Co’s life, the name they were originally called.
-Was spent manufacturing saddles after James Alexander Holden emigrated from Wales to South Australia.
+Holden & Co’s life, the name Holden was originally called, was spent manufacturing saddles after James Alexander Holden emigrated from Wales to South Australia.

 Yes, saddles that go on horses.

-Half a decade later, In the midst of World One, J.A.
+Half a decade later, in the midst of World War 1, J.A.
 Holden & Co began attaching bodies to vehicle chassis.